 Point #4: Be honest and sincere.
 This is a foundation for healthy relationships.
 People can sense dishonesty, and won’t trust you.

 Point #5: If you are really upset, politely ask if you can resume the conversation at a later time.
 Depending on the individual you are with, you may even be able to admit that you are upset and therefore cannot give this individual your full attention.
 Then walk away.
-Really!
+Really....do it!
 Studies have shown that there is an inverse correlation between the intensity of our emotions and our ability to think clearly.
 If possible, disconnect, and resume when you are more level-headed.
 If you find that it's hard for you to control your anger/frustration and walk away, click here for tools on gaining insight and control over your anger.

 For more tips on active listening check this page out.